China Rockfish

 Species that look similar or are commonly confused with China Rockfish.

-Lacks the continuous yellow lateral stripe, showing instead a series of large, isolated yellow spots on a dark back.
+Lacks the continuous yellow lateral stripe, featuring isolated yellow spots instead.

 Gopher Rockfish